We have begun replacing residential street lights across the city to LED lighting.

 - Appearance of the street lights.
 Decorative street light fittings in some subdivisions and neighbourhood areas will be replaced with LED light fittings.
 This will affect the look of some street lights.

 The project is being co-funded by Council and NZ Transport Agency.
 The NZ Transport Agency are paying for 85% of the cost of the project.
-The project has an 11-year payback on investment, taking energy and maintenance into account.
+The project has a 10-year payback on investment, taking energy and maintenance into account.

 The old street lights will be broken down into their component parts and recycled.